-Australians drink to get drunk but want alcohol reformsApril 18th, 2013 by Fron Jackson-Webb, The Conversation in Health /
+Australians drink to get drunk but want alcohol reformsApril 18, 2013 by Fron Jackson-Webb, The Conversation in Medicine & Health / Health

 Australians are increasingly drinking alcohol to get drunk but just one in five believe they drink too much.

 The Foundation for Alcohol Research and Education's annual alcohol poll, released today, found that 40% of Australians say they drink to get drunk, up from 35% in 2011, with half of those defining being drunk as slurring speech or losing balance.

 - 17% of Australian drinkers have had someone they know express concern about their drinking

 - 8% of Australians have been victims of alcohol-related violence, up from 14% in 2012